Theja1168/Jenkins-Zero-To-Hero/Interview_Questions.md

    - Hashicorp Vault: Jenkins can be integrated with Hashicorp Vault, which is a secure secrets management tool.
 Vault can be used to store and manage sensitive information, and Jenkins can retrieve the secrets as needed for builds.

-   - Third-party Secret Management Tools: Jenkins can also be integrated with third-party secret management tools such as AWS Secrets Manager, Google Cloud Key Management Service, and Azure Key Vault.
+   - Third-party Secret Management Tools: Jenkins and can also be integrated with third-party secret management tools such as AWS Secrets Manager, Google Cloud Key Management Service, and Azure Key Vault.
 ```

 Q: What is latest version of Jenkins or which version of Jenkins are you using ?